-3.6.1.1 To identify, preserve and promote cultural heritage resources , including the material, cultural, archaeological and built heritage of the region , for present and future generations.
-3.6.1.2 To promote awareness and appreciation, and encourage public and private stewardship of Peel 's heritage.
-3.6.1.3 To encourage cooperation among the area municipalities, when a matter having inter-municipal cultural heritage significance is involved.
-3.6.1.4 To support the heritage policies and programs of the area municipalities.
-Implementation policies related to cultural heritage are contained in Section 7.6 of this Plan.
+- 3.6.1.1 To identify, preserve and promote cultural heritage resources, including the material, cultural, archaeological and built heritage of the region, for present and future generations.
+3.6.1.2 To promote awareness and appreciation, and encourage public and private stewardship of Peel's heritage.
+3.6.1.3 To encourage cooperation among the area municipalities, when a matter having inter-municipal cultural heritage significance is involved. - 3.6.1.4 To support the heritage policies and programs of the area municipalities.

-3.6.2.1 Direct the area municipalities to include in their official plans policies for the definition, identification, conservation and protection of cultural heritage resources in Peel, in cooperation with the Region, the conservation authorities, other agencies and aboriginal groups, and to provide direction for their conservation and preservation, as required.
+- 3.6.2.1 Direct the area municipalities to include in their official plans policies for the definition, identification, conservation and protection of cultural heritage resources in Peel, in cooperation with the Region, the conservation authorities, other agencies and aboriginal groups, and to provide direction for their conservation and preservation, as required. - 3.6.2.2 Support the designation of Heritage Conservation Districts in area municipal official plans.

-Region of Peel Official P Ian Office Consolidation October 2014 3.6.2.2 Support the designation of Heritage Conservation Districts in area municipal official plans.
-3.6.2.3 Ensure that there is adequate assessment, preservation, interpretation and/or rescue excavation of cultural heritage resources in Peel , as prescribed by the Ministry of Citizenship, Culture and Recreation's archaeological assessment and mitigation guidelines, in cooperation with the area municipalities.
-3.6.2.4 Require and support cultural heritage resource impact assessments, where appropriate, for infrastructure projects, including Region of Peel projects.
-3.6.2.5 Direct the area municipalities to require, in their official plans, that the proponents of development proposals affecting heritage resources provide for sufficient documentation to meet Provincial requirements and address the Region 's objectives with respect to cultural heritage resources .
-3.6.2.6 Encourage and support the area municipalities in preparing, as part of any area municipal official plan , an inventory of cultural heritage resources and provision of guidelines for identification, evaluation and impact mitigation activities.
-3.6.2.7 Direct the area municipalities to only permit development and site alteration on lands containing archaeological resources or areas of archaeological potential if the significant archaeological resources have been conserved by removal and documentation, or by preservation on site.
-Where significant archaeological resources must be preserved on site, only development and site alteration which maintain the heritage integrity of the site may be permitted.
-3.6.2.8 Direct the area municipalities to only permit development and site alteration on adjacent lands to protected heritage property where the proposed property has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved.
+- 3.6.2.3 Ensure that there is adequate assessment, preservation, interpretation and/or rescue excavation of cultural heritage resources in Peel, as prescribed by the Ministry of Tourism, Culture and Sport's archaeological assessment and mitigation guidelines, in cooperation with the area municipalities. - 3.6.2.4 Require and support cultural heritage resource impact assessments, where appropriate, for infrastructure projects, including Region of Peel projects. - 3.6.2.5 Direct the area municipalities to require, in their official plans, that the proponents of development proposals affecting heritage resources provide for sufficient documentation to meet Provincial requirements and address the Region's objectives with respect to cultural heritage resources. - 3.6.2.6 Encourage and support the area municipalities in preparing, as part of any area municipal official plan, an inventory of cultural heritage resources and provision of guidelines for identification, evaluation and impact mitigation activities. - 3.6.2.7 Direct the area municipalities to only permit development and site alteration on lands containing archaeological resources or areas of archaeological potential if the significant archaeological resources have been conserved by removal and documentation, or by preservation on site.
+Where significant archaeological resources must be preserved on site, only development and site alteration which maintain the heritage integrity of the site may be permitted. - 3.6.2.8 Direct the area municipalities to only permit development and site alteration on adjacent lands to protected heritage property where the proposed property has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved.

-3.7 ENERGY RESOURCES
+3.7 Energy Resources